Wonder (Palacio novel): Plot

 August "Auggie" Pullman is a 10-year-old boy living in North Riverside Heights in Upper Manhattan.
 He has Treacher Collins syndrome, which has disfigured his face and required many surgeries and special care.
-Due to his condition, August has been homeschooled by his mother for several years; however, wanting him to experience the world, his parents enroll him into Beecher Prep, a private school, for the start of fifth grade.
+Due to his condition, August has been homeschooled by his mother for several years; however, wanting him to experience the world, his parents enroll him in Beecher Prep, a private school, for the start of fifth grade.
 August has an older sister, Olivia "Via" Pullman, who is entering her first year of high school.

 Before the start of the school year, August's mother takes him to meet the principal, Mr. Tushman, who has asked three other students—Jack Will, Charlotte, and Julian Albans—to take him on a tour of the school.
 August is treated unkindly by Julian, who acts respectfully in front of adults.
 On his first day of school, August tries to avoid drawing attention to himself, but is bullied by Julian and his friends.
 August is approached and befriended at lunch by a classmate named Summer, and is paired in most of his classes with Jack, whom he also considers a friend.

 On Halloween, August, dressed as Bleeding Scream, overhears Jack, who was expecting August to dress up as Boba Fett, joining in with Julian and his friends in making fun of August.
-Devastated, August stays home for several days, decides to never go back to school again and isolates himself from his family, frustrating Via, who resents August for the priority he receives over her from their parents.
+Devastated, August stays home for several days, decides to never go back to school again, and isolates himself from his family, frustrating Via, who resents August for the priority he receives over her from their parents.
 Returning to school, August ignores Jack and confides in Summer about the incident with Jack.
 Jack presses Summer about August being upset, who hints at the cause.
-When Jack realizes this, he is ashamed, and re-commits to his friendship with August.
-This draws Julian's ire, and Jack and Julian have a fight.
+When Jack realizes this, he is ashamed and re-commits to his friendship with August.
+This draws Julian's ire, and Jack and Julian fight.
 Jack reconciles with August, but is ostracized from his popular classmates, as Julian's influence divides the students into factions over the conflict.
 Julian's mother writes to Tushman to voice her concerns over August attending the school, citing that his appearance may be too much of a burden for the other students to handle.